python3xdev/Quote-Game/README.md

 # First Web Scraping Project

 This is my first web scraping project, I am also new to working with csv files.
 So this might not be the most efficient way to complete the given task.

+### It takes about 50 seconds to scrape all the data, so please be patient...

 Goal:
 &nbsp;&nbsp;&nbsp;&nbsp;1) Scrape this website 'http://quotes.toscrape.com' and retrieve the following data...
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a) From each quote box scrape the quote it self.